 But why would anyone even want to be a hypocrite?
 Why not just leave the Church and embrace some other life style?
 Because I think people know right from wrong.
 And they know that the Church does good work.
 However, because of our fallen nature we have a tendency to go down a different path.
 People prefer to do things their own way.
-Like when I was a child I loved my family and I wanted to remain a part of it but I didnít want to make my bed or do my homework.
-I think for a lot of hypocrites that is pretty much all it is.
-But there is another type of hypocrite who wants to appear to be a Christian for some selfish reason but is in effect not Christian at all.
-Or as the Bible would say: ďA wolf in sheepís clothingĒ (Matthew 7:15).
+When I was a child I loved my family and I wanted to remain a part of it.
+But I didn't always behave in the way that I should have.
+I think for some people that is pretty much all it is.
+But there is another type of hypocrite.
+I am talking about the person who wants to appear to be Christian but has absolutely no desire to be one.
+The Bible refers to such a person as: ďA wolf in sheepís clothingĒ (Matthew 7:15).

 In saying this I donít mean to belittle the experience of those who may have abandoned the faith due to the hypocrisy of others.
 I realize that many of these people are not looking for excuses.
 They are merely responding to betrayal.
 A betrayal, perhaps, perpetrated by those who were called to bring them the message of salvation.
 Jesus had much to say about this type of hypocrite.
 One of His better known comments appears in the Gospel of Luke: "It would be better for him if a millstone were hung round his neck and he were cast into the sea, than that he should cause one of these little ones to sin" (17:2).

 The Church is not a society of perfect people.
-It never has been and it never will be.
+It never has been, and it never will be.
 The Church is a spiritual hospital for sinners.
 And like any hospital you have minor cases and major cases.
 You also have some patients who accept and some who refuse treatment.
 But the bottom line is that we all need the treatment.
 Is your church full of hypocrites?
-Find another church if you have to.
+Find another church if you must.
 But donít leave Jesus because of Judas.